risingwavelabs/risingwave-docs/docs/guides/create-sink-kafka.md

 Simple Authentication and Security Layer (SASL) is a framework for authentication and data security in Internet protocols.

-RisingWave supports four SASL authentication mechanisms:
+RisingWave supports these SASL authentication mechanisms:

 - `SASL/PLAIN`
 - `SASL/SCRAM`
-- `SASL/GSSAPI`
-- `SASL/OAUTHBEARER`

 SSL encryption can be used concurrently with SASL authentication mechanisms.